 The Benefits of Açai vs. Blueberries for Artery Function

-Green tea may help with athlete’s foot, dental plaque, acne, impetigo, and bladder infections, but if it’s so good at killing bacteria, what about our gut flora?
+Green tea may help with athlete’s foot, dental plaque, acne, impetigo, and bladder infections, but if it’s so good at killing bacteria, what may it do to our gut flora?

 Best Foods for Lead Poisoning: Chlorella, Cilantro, Tomatoes, Moringa?